tazria-

 These are cat’s tongues with a twist—We’re going to sandwich them with a pandan flavored filling.

 What does pandan taste like, you ask?
 People have described it as being similar in fragrance and flavor to vanilla, rose, coconut, almonds, and even basmati rice, but I don’t think it resembles any of those things.
 The only way to know it is to try it.
 I tried it once and have craved it ever since.
+It’s wonderful in this silky Pandan Cotton Soft Cheesecake, and in this Pandan Custard as well.
 If you have an Asian grocery near you, you may be able to find the leaves, fresh or frozen.
 If not, I’ve used this pandan product with excellent results.
 It’s become a staple in my kitchen.

 Have fun playing with some new toys and new flavors!